whazor/redux-observable-thunk/README.md

 # redux-observable-thunk
 Add thunks and [redux-toolkit](https://redux-toolkit.js.org/) support to [redux-observable](https://redux-observable.js.org/).
-The thunks are rethought from a type-safe redux-observable perspective.
+The thunks are rethought from a type-safe redux-observable perspective, but we support async-thunks from toolkit as well.

-To install execute `npm install redux-observable-thunk` or `yarn add redux-observable-thunk`.
+To install execute `npm install redux-observable-thunk@2.0.0-beta.0` or `yarn add redux-observable-thunk@2.0.0-beta.0`.

+From version 2.0.0 we only support rxjs 7.x and redux-observable 2.x, see [changelog](CHANGELOG.md) for more details.

 ## Examples

+We provide the methods `createThunkActions` and `thunk` for creation of redux-observable thunks.
+For your convenience we also provide the `ReturnThunkType` type for combining the three actions in one.

+The `ReturnThunkType` also supports async-thunks from toolkit.

-We provide three different methods to simplify type-safe creation and usage of thunks, namely `createThunkActions`, `ReturnThunkType`, and `thunk` methods.
+We provide the methods for `filterActions` and `multiMatch` methods for matching actions from observable thunks, async-thunks, and general toolkit actions.

 ### Create thunk actions
 Create all the actions, the `createEnvironmentActions` is used next for ReturnThunkType.
 Exported are the actions named `createEnvironment`, `createEnvironmentFulfilled`, `createEnvironmentFailure`.